 Love data?
 Then you’ll want to check out the JaxJox Kettlebell Connect 2.0.

 Using motion sensors and machine learning, this digital kettlebell offers real-time tracking of your heart rate, average power, sets, and reps.
 Plus, it monitors your progress over time.

-You can view your stats using the free version of the JaxJox app or upgrade to the premium version for access to on-demand workout classes.
+You can view your stats using the free version of the JaxJox app or by upgrading to the premium version for access to on-demand workout classes.

-This high tech kettlebell is adjustable from 12–42 pounds (6–19 kg) in 6-pound (2.7-kg) increments and can be made heavier or lighter with the push of a button.
+This high tech kettlebell is adjustable from 12–42 pounds (6–19 kg) in 6-pound (2.7-kg) increments, and it can be made heavier or lighter with the push of a button.